othyn/docker-compose-laravel/README.md

 # 🐳 Docker Compose for Laravel 🐘

-A Docker Compose setup for Laravel projects, inspired by [this repo](https://github.com/aschmelyun/docker-compose-laravel).
+An opinionated Docker Compose setup for Laravel projects, inspired by [this repo](https://github.com/aschmelyun/docker-compose-laravel).

 ## Table of contents